AWS Elemental

 Elemental was an American software company based in Portland, Oregon, and active from 2006 to 2015.
-It was founded by three engineers formerly of the semiconductor company Pixelworks: Sam Blackman (CEO), Jesse Rosenzweig (CTO), and Brian Lewis.
+It was founded by three engineers formerly of the semiconductor company Pixel works: Sam Blackman (CEO), Jesse Rosenzweig (CTO), and Brian Lewis.
 In 2015, it was acquired by Amazon.

 History

-In July 2012, Elemental products supported the broadcast of the 2012 Summer Olympics on internet devices for media companies including the BBC, Eurosport, Terra Networks and others.
+In July 2012, Elemental products supported the broadcast of the 2012 Summer Olympics on internet devices for media companies including the BBC, Euro sport, Terra Networks, and others.

 In September 2013, Elemental was named to the Silicon Forest top 25 by The Oregonian.
 The company ranked #24 among the region's largest technology companies.

 In October 2013, Elemental provided live 4K HEVC video streaming of the 2013 Osaka Marathon in a workflow designed by K-Opticom, a telecommunications operator in Japan.

 In April 2017, the company changed its name from Elemental Technologies to AWS Elemental.

 Feared security compromise

 In 2015, during security testing conducted as a prelude to a possible acquisition by Amazon, it was reported that some Elemental servers contained chips from Chinese manufacturing subcontractors that allowed backdoor access.
 According to a U.S. government investigation, the chips were inserted by a People’s Liberation Army unit.

 These reports were denied by all of the companies involved, no such chips were ever found, and the acquisition proceeded without further incident.